Divide-By-0/blog/content/posts/travel.md

     - Experiences
       - **Meerkat and Friends**: Play with meerkats, racoons, wallabies, and foxes ‒ the only place I know where you can really get up close to them.
 Alternatively, Zoo in the City seems new and equally as good.
       - **Teacup Animals Store**: A shop that breeds very miniscule pets, and ships them across the world.
 Absolutely adorable tiny cats and dogs that fit in your hand.
+      - **Perrotin Art Gallery**: Has [MSCHF's exhibition](https://www.perrotin.com/exhibitions/mschf-nothing-is-sacred/11276) on display till March 2024, which has a ton of cool pranks on display, including [games you can't play anywhere else](https://walzr.com/blog/2022/).
   - ### Thailand
     - Food
       - **100 Mahaseth**: Really incredible Thai-inspired meats, sauces, and dishes.
 Recommended by a local, only like $15/person.